isomerpages/moe-jurongvillesec/_parents-information/Direct School Admission (DSA).md

 #### DSA-Sec 2024 @ Jurongville

-In line with Jurongville’s mission to nurture world-ready students with the passion to learn, lead and serve, we are looking for promising students who have the aptitude and passion for one of these 5 talent area offered for DSA-Sec Exercise 2024.
+In line with Jurongville’s mission to nurture world-ready students with the passion to learn, lead and serve, we are looking for promising students who have the aptitude and passion for one of these 5 talent areas offered for DSA-Sec Exercise 2024.

 <table width="80%" border="1">
 <tbody>
 <tr>
 	<th width="50%"><center><b>DSA Domain</b></center></th>
-	<th width="50%"><center><b>Talent Area</b></center></th>
+	<th width="50%"><center><b>Talent Areas</b></center></th>
 	</tr>
 	<tr>
 		<td rowspan="3">Visual, Literary and Performing Arts</td>